pi-hole/docs/docs/database/gravity/index.md

 Pi-hole uses the well-known relational database management system SQLite3 for managing the various domains that are used to control the DNS filtering system.
 The database-based domain management has been added with Pi-hole v5.0.
+The ability to subscribe to external *allow*lists has been added with Pi-hole v6.0.

+## Priorities
+Pi-hole uses the following priorities when deciding whether to block or allow a domain:

+1. Exact allowlist entries
+2. Regex allowlist entries
+3. Exact blocklist entries
+4. Subscribed allowlists
+5. Subscribed blocklists
+6. Regex blocklist entries

 ## Domain tables (`domainlist`)

-The database stores white-, and blacklists which are directly relevant for Pi-hole's domain blocking behavior.
-The `domainlist` table contains all domains on the white- and blacklists.
+The database stores allow-, and blocklists which are directly relevant for Pi-hole's domain blocking behavior.
+The `domainlist` table contains all domains on the allow- and blocklists.
 It has a few extra fields to store data related to a given domain such as the `enabled` state, the dates when the domain was added and when it was last modified, and an optional comment.

 The date fields are defined as `INTEGER` fields as they expect numerical timestamps also known as *UNIX time*.
 The `date_added` and `date_modified` fields are initialized with the current timestamp converted to UNIX time.
 The `comment` field is optional and can be empty.